davinderatgithub/optimized-row-format/README.md

 1. Fork the PostgreSQL repository
 2. Make your changes in the contrib/optimized_storage directory
-3. Submit a patch to the PostgreSQL mailing list
+3. Submit a patch on the repository

 ## License